 You are a second bachelor’s/post-bachelor student if you have completed an undergraduate degree and wish to complete additional undergraduate course work (with or without completing another undergraduate degree).

-Follow the second bachelor's application guide on the Admissions website if you've never attended CSU as a degree-seeking undergraduate student.
+Follow the second bachelor's application guide if you've never attended CSU as a degree-seeking undergraduate student.

-Follow the returning student application guide on the Admissions website if you've previously attended CSU as a degree-seeking undergraduate student.
+Follow the returning student application guide if you've previously attended CSU as a degree-seeking undergraduate student (regardless of whether you completed your first degree at CSU).

 Returning Students